jheske/orchid-sunroom-readme/README.md

 ### Add an Orchid

 The app allows you add as many orchids as you like.
-The app will allow you to edit the orchid at any time from the orchid's Details screen (described below).

 <img src="https://github.com/jheske/orchid-sunroom-readme/blob/master/screen-add-orchid.png" height="500" width="250">